hyosung11/OSSD/forge-your-future-notes.md

     - show a willingness to dig in and do what it takes to lend a hand and work your way up through the ranks of the community

 ### What is "Success"?

+- You are able to make a first contribution with minimal fuss
+- You are welcomed by your first community
+- You learn and grow from your experience
+- You gain the confidence to help others contribute too